Jannali: Parks

 The residential streets feature many houses, units, and local reserves which contain a diversity of flora and fauna.
 Jannali Reserve is a large recreational area on the western border.
 Playgrounds in the area include Charles Orwin Reserve (2 Davey Street, Jannali) and Alice Street Reserve (8 Alice Street, Jannali).

 Education

 The suburb has three public schools: the Jannali High School, Jannali Public School & Jannali East Public School.
 The Jannali High School was formed in 1992 from the amalgamation of Jannali Girls' High School (1953) and Jannali Boys' High School (1956).
 Jannali East primary opened in 1956.

 The St George & Sutherland Community College (SGSCC) is housed in the former Jannali Girls High School grounds.
 SGSCC has over 40 staff and operates a range of courses including leisure, work skills, disability, international, school-age coaching, English, including courses at Diploma to Certificate IV levels.

 Churches

-Jannali Anglican Church, Jannali Uniting Church, Jannali Presbyterian Church, Jannali Congregational Church, Seechange Community Church.
+There are several denominations of Christian churches in the suburb: Jannali Anglican Church, Jannali Uniting Church, Jannali Presbyterian Church, Jannali Congregational Church, Seechange Community Church.